jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EW 57 Thresholds
 Income and expenditure threshold
-(1) For the purposes of section EW 54(1)﻿(a)﻿(i), this subsection applies if the absolute value of the person’s income and expenditure in the income year under all financial arrangements to which the person is a party is $100,000 or less.
+(1) For the purposes of section EW 54(1)﻿(a), this subsection applies if the absolute value of the person’s income and expenditure in the income year under all financial arrangements to which the person is a party is $200,000 or less.
 Absolute value threshold
-(2) For the purposes of section EW 54(1)﻿(a)﻿(ii), this subsection applies if, on every day in the income year, the absolute value of all financial arrangements to which the person is a party added together is $1,000,000 or less.
+(2) For the purposes of section EW 54(1)﻿(b), this subsection applies if, on every day in the income year, the absolute value of all financial arrangements to which the person is a party added together is $2,000,000 or less.
 The value of each arrangement is,—
   (a) for a fixed principal financial arrangement, its face value:
   (b) for a variable principal debt instrument, the amount owing by or to the person under the financial arrangement:
   (c) for a financial arrangement to which the old financial arrangements rules apply, the value determined under those rules.
 Deferral threshold
-(3) For the purposes of section EW 54(1)﻿(b), this subsection applies if the result of applying the formula in subsection (4) to each financial arrangement to which the person is a party at the end of the income year and adding the outcomes together is $40,000 or less.
+(3)
 Formula
-(4) The formula is—(accrual income − cash basis income) + (cash basis expenditure − accrual expenditure).
+(4)
 Definition of items in formula
-(5) The items in the formula are defined in subsections (6) to (9).
+(5)
 Accrual income
-(6) Accrual income is the amount that would have been income derived by the person under the financial arrangement if the person had been required to use a spreading method in the period starting on the date on which they became a party to the arrangement and ending on the last day of the income year for which the calculation is made.
-It is calculated using 1 of the following methods, as chosen by the person:
-  (a) the yield to maturity method, whether or not the person may use it, or has chosen to use it, for their financial arrangement; or
-  (b) the straight-line method, whether or not the person may use it, or has chosen to use it, for their financial arrangement; or
-  (c) an alternative method approved by the Commissioner.
+(6)
 Cash basis income
-(7) Cash basis income is the amount that would have been income derived by the person under the financial arrangement if the person had been a cash basis person in the period starting on the date on which they became a party to the arrangement and ending on the last day of the income year for which the calculation is made.
+(7)
 Cash basis expenditure
-(8) Cash basis expenditure is the amount that would have been expenditure incurred by the person under the financial arrangement if the person had been a cash basis person in the period starting on the date on which they became a party to the arrangement and ending on the last day of the income year for which the calculation is made.
+(8)
 Accrual expenditure
-(9) Accrual expenditure is the amount that would have been expenditure incurred under the financial arrangement if the person had been required to use a spreading method in the period starting on the date on which they became a party to the arrangement and ending on the last day of the income year for which the calculation is made.
-It is calculated using 1 of the following methods, as chosen by the person:
-  (a) the yield to maturity method, whether or not the person may use it, or has chosen to use it, for their financial arrangement; or
-  (b) the straight-line method, whether or not the person may use it, or has chosen to use it, for their financial arrangement; or
-  (c) an alternative method approved by the Commissioner.
+(9)
 Increase in specified sums
-(10) The Governor-General may make an Order in Council increasing a sum specified in any of subsections (1) to (3).
+(10) The Governor-General may make an Order in Council increasing a sum specified in this section.
 Secondary legislation
 (11) An Order in Council under subsection (10) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### EW 58 Financial arrangements, income, and expenditure relevant to criteria
 Inclusions in and exclusions from thresholds
-(1) The calculations required by section EW 57(1) to (3) are done for every financial arrangement to which the person is a party or, as the relevant subsection requires, to income and expenditure under such an arrangement, whether the financial arrangements rules or the old financial arrangements rules apply to the arrangement.
+(1) The calculations required by section EW 57(1) and (2) are done for every financial arrangement to which the person is a party or, as the relevant subsection requires, to income and expenditure under such an arrangement, whether the financial arrangements rules or the old financial arrangements rules apply to the arrangement.
 Two qualifications are—
   (a) the calculations include an arrangement, or income and expenditure, to which subsection (2) or (3) applies only to the extent of the person’s interest in it, as described in each subsection; and
   (b) the calculations exclude the value of an arrangement, and income and expenditure, in which the person has the interest described in subsection (4) or (5).
 Natural person who is partner